Priyank-Vaghela/Git-Auto-Deployer/README.md

 ## Note
 - If your repository is not empty then run Git_pull.sh
 - Your Git Credentials are saved automatically for faster deployment.
+- This script uploads your code by default to the *Master* branch.